 Idaho and St. Luke’s have it all.
-We are located in a rapidly growing yet still safe and friendly state, with a four-season climate that affords year round recreation for day hikers and extreme sports enthusiasts alike.
+We are located in a rapidly growing yet safe and friendly state, with a four-season climate that affords year-round recreation for day hikers and extreme sports enthusiasts alike.
 Experience Idaho’s beauty and relaxed style and St. Luke’s commitment to caring for our community – and get the best of both worlds.

 When you join the St. Luke’s team, you’ll find nurse staffing ratios that are among the best in the country, and modern hospital facilities that enable you to select anything from community hospital care to rural clinic practice to leading-edge tertiary services.

 Why St. Luke's?

 For a career in the health care field, there is simply no better choice in Idaho than St. Luke’s.
 We are the state’s largest private employer, with nearly 12,000 employees and a medical staff of more than 1,300 physicians.
 We are Idaho’s largest and fastest-growing health care organization, and its only locally-owned, full service, not-for-profit health system.

 St. Luke’s enjoys an outstanding reputation both as a quality employer and a superior health care organization.
 We are proud of our people who deliver skilled, compassionate care every day, and strive to add to our team only those individuals who will continue in the same tradition of excellence.
 On average, St. Luke’s hires only one out of every 23 applicants.
 This rigor is intentional.
 When you join St. Luke’s, you are joining one of the finest health care organizations in the nation.